manoelbarroso-python-finance/DuPont---Brinson-Where-Did-Alpha-Come-From-/README.md

-# DuPont × Brinson (Brazil) — Where Did Alpha Come From?
+# DuPont × Brinson (Brazil): Where Did Alpha Come From — and What Kind of ROE Did We Buy?

 This project combines **equity portfolio attribution (Brinson–Fachler)** with an **Extended DuPont decomposition** to answer a simple question: